INMAS-Math/Workshop-01/README.md

 ## Navigating using a command shell

 It is sometimes easier to use command line interface over a graphical user interface.
-Starting a terminal can be done through the anaconda navigator, through starting a terminal on Mac or Linux.
+Starting a terminal can be done through the Anaconda Navigator, through starting a terminal on Mac or Linux.
 Navigating files and directories consists of using the following five basic commands:

 - `ls` list file in current directory
 - `cd` change directory